Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Microscopic Theory

-where the convention to sum over repeated indices ($j$ and $\beta$) is used.
-This approach captures the site-dependent orbitally-averaged part of the response.
+where the convention to sum over repeated indices of the components $\beta=\{x,y,z\}$ is used.
+This approach captures the orbitally-averaged part of the response.
 The magnetic susceptibility is given by

-in atomic units. $\hat{S}^\alpha_i\left(t\right)$ is the $\alpha$-component of the spin operator at site $i$.
+in atomic units. $\hat{S}^\alpha\left(t\right)$ is the $\alpha$-component of the spin operator.
 In the first line of the equation above, we reprise the double-bracket notation of Zubarev for the spin-spin retarded Green function~\cite{Zubarev:1960vo}.
 This notation is convenient for the derivations of Sec. \ref{ttresponse}.

 For the crystal symmetries of the systems we are interested in, it is convenient to work in the circular basis $\hat{S}^\pm = \hat{S}^x\pm \iu\hat{S}^y$, which diagonalizes the susceptibility matrix with components $\chi^{-+}(t)$ and $\chi^{+-}(t)$.
-The frequency- and wave vector-dependent transverse susceptibility $\chi^{-+}(\mathbf{q},\omega)$ is obtained within the random phase approximation (RPA), which captures the collective spin wave modes~\cite{Mills:1967hh,Costa:2015hp}, as well as the possible decay into particle-hole excitations (Stoner modes) described by the single-particle response $\chi_0^{-+}(\omega)$.
-Considering matrices that take into account the site, orbital and spin dependencies, the two susceptibilities are related by
+The frequency- and wave vector-dependent transverse susceptibility $\chi^{-+}(\mathbf{q},\omega)$ is obtained within the random phase approximation (RPA), which captures the collective spin wave modes~\cite{Mills:1967hh,Costa:2015hp}, as well as the possible decay into particle-hole excitations (Stoner modes) described by the single-particle response function $\chi_0^{-+}(\omega)$.
+Considering matrices that take into account the orbital dependency, the two susceptibilities are related by

-Here, $\underline{U}$ is a matrix with the effective local Coulomb interaction strength.
+Here, $\underline{U}_{\mu\nu}=U\delta_{\mu\nu}$ is a matrix with the effective local Coulomb interaction strength within the $d$ orbitals.
 It plays a similar role to the exchange-correlation kernel in the adiabatic local-density approximation of time-dependent DFT calculations~\cite{Lounis2010}.
 We define the transverse magnetic response of the system by summing the susceptibility matrix over all the $d$ orbitals.